WXYT-FM: Sports talk (2007–present)

 Bill McAllister left the morning show in September 2016 and was replaced by Jamie Samuelsen.
 Kyle "Bogey" Bogenschutz would replace Samuelsen for the evening show alongside Wojo.
 In April 2017, Terry Foster retired from afternoon drive co-hosting duties with Mike Valenti after a brief return.

 After three seasons on WMGC-FM, Detroit Pistons basketball returned to WXYT-FM, beginning with the 2017–18 season.
 On February 2, 2017, CBS Radio announced it would merge with Entercom.
 The merger was approved on November 9, 2017, and was consummated on November 17.

 During the COVID-19 pandemic, Entercom laid off numerous personalities at the station such as Dennis Fithian, Ryan Wooley, and Kyle Bogenschutz.
 Bogenschutz would be replaced with Jeff Riger as Wojo's evening co-host for "Wojo & Riger".
 On August 1, 2020, Jamie Samuelsen unexpectedly died of colon cancer.
 A few days later, Rico Beard joined afternoons for what is now known as "The Valenti Show with Rico".
 With Samuelsen's unexpected death, the station's studio was renamed to "The Jamie Samuelsen Studios" and former offensive tackle Jon Jansen would later fill the vacancy, renaming the show to "Stoney & Jansen".
 On December 18, 2020, it was announced that Detroit Lions football would return to the station for the 2021 NFL season.

+In November 2025, Audacy announced that it would syndicate WXYT's daily lineup of local programming to other sports radio stations across Michigan via the "97.1 Detroit Sports Radio Network", beginning on December 1.
+Its initial affiliates would include the Townsquare Media stations WKMI in Kalamazoo, WJIM in Lansing, WFGR in Grand Rapids, and WBCK in Battle Creek, as well as Blarney Stone Broadcasting's WGRY-FM in Roscommon; at that time, most of the Townsquare stations rebranded to The Ticket themselves (aside from WFGR, which rebranded as Sports Radio 98.7 due to competitor WJRW already using the "Ticket" branding in the market).
+In January 2026, WCCW in Traverse City joined the network.
+In June 2026, WQUS in Lapeer also flipped to sports and joined the network, giving it coverage across all of Townsquare Media's radio markets in Michigan.